dojo/docs/dijit/layout/BorderContainer.rst

 Nested Layout Widgets
 ---------------------

-Lets take a look at a more advanced example of using BorderContainer and other layout widgets.
+Let's take a look at a more advanced example of using BorderContainer and other layout widgets:

 .. code-example::
   :djConfig: parseOnLoad: true